 April 6-September 1, 2008

-Phantom Sightings: Art after the Chicano Movement is the first major consideration of the legacy of Chicano art in almost 20 years.
-Unlike most exhibitions of Chicano art that have preceded it, Phantom Sightings retreats from efforts to define a distinct identity or style and focuses attention on conceptual strategies that artists use to intervene in public spaces or debates.
+Phantom Sightings: Art after the Chicano Movement retreats from efforts to define a distinct identity or style and focuses attention on conceptual strategies that artists use to intervene in public spaces or debates.
 Phantom Sightings traces these tendencies to the late 1960s, adding a new dimension to our understanding of Chicano art history and notions of ethnic identity, cultural politics, and artistic practice.

-As the exhibition’s title, inspired by artist and commentator Harry Gamboa Jr., suggests, Chicanos have historically constituted a “phantom culture” in American society — largely unperceived, unrecognized, and uncredited by the mainstream.
+Chicanos have historically constituted a “phantom culture” in American society — largely unperceived, unrecognized, and uncredited by the mainstream.
 In contrast, Chicano art was established as a politically and culturally inspired movement in the late 1960s and early 1970s, stressing ethnic pride and political empowerment.
-Although Chicano art was primarily represented by traditions of painting, muralism, and graphic arts, there has always been a simultaneous, if less historicized, experimental and conceptual bent whose art forms encompass performance, video, photography, film, and unsanctioned “guerilla” interventions into daily urban activity.
-This direction has proved to be of particular interest to many Chicano artists coming of age in the 1990s and beyond.
+There has always been a simultaneous, if less historicized, experimental and conceptual bent whose art forms encompass performance, video, photography, film, and unsanctioned “guerilla” interventions into daily urban activity.

 While attentive to this historical context, Phantom Sightings places an emphasis on a newer generation of emerging artists from across the United States, many who do not work under the label of “Chicano art.”
 These artists engage local and global politics, mix high and low cultures, and sample legitimate and bootlegged sources — but they do so within a conceptual framework.